Maxteabag/cursor-chrome-composer/readme.md

 ## Configuration

-The TypeScript monitor (`BaseMonitor.ts`) provides comprehensive monitoring of:
+The JavaScript monitor (`BaseMonitor.js`) provides comprehensive monitoring of:

 - Console logs (all levels)
 - Network requests and responses